peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

 **Returns:**

-* An arbitrary-precision decimal number whose mantissa is rotated the given number of bits.
+* An arbitrary-precision decimal number whose mantissa is shifted the given number of digits.
 Signals an invalid operation and returns NaN (not-a-number) if <code>ed2</code> is a signaling NaN or if <code>ed2</code> is not an integer, is negative, has an exponent other than 0, or has an absolute value that exceeds the maximum precision specified in the